terrimporter/rbcLdiatomClassifier/README.md

 If you use the RDP-formatted rbcL diatom reference set in a publication, please cite:

 Maitland, V. C., Robinson, C. V., Porter, T. M., & Hajibabaei, M. (2020).
 Freshwater diatom biomonitoring through benthic kick-net metabarcoding.
 PLoS ONE, 15(11): e0242143.

+You can also cite this repository directly:
+rbcL Diatom Classifier, DOI: 10.5281/zenodo.4741478

 You can acknowledge the original diatom barcode database here: